kgateway-dev/kgateway/docs/content/guides/traffic_management/configuration_validation/_index.md

 You can configure Gloo Edge to publish metrics that record the configuration status of resources.

 In the `observabilityOptions` of the Settings CRD, you can enable status metrics by specifying the resource type and any labels to apply to the metric.
-Consider the following, which will add metrics for virtual services and upstreams, both having labels that include the namespace and name of each individual resource:
+The following example adds metrics for virtual services and upstreams, which both have labels that include the namespace and name of each individual resource:

 ```yaml
 observabilityOptions: